gpad/bwof/README.md

+# BEAM way of life

+Example program for [Beam way of life](https://www.slideshare.net/gpadovani/beam-way-of-life-80337975) that was presented [here](http://www.italian-elixir.org/).

+The examples can be found in [docs/keynote](https://github.com/gpad/bwof/docs/keynote).

-# Bwof
+# Application

-To start your Phoenix server:
+To start your this application:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`